 By Chris Stone, Project Manager for Rocky Mountain Trade Adjustment Assistance Center

 Implementing change in any organization, to achieve a desired future state, will always be a challenge.
-One of the challenges is to summarize and then put into writing exactly what the organization seeks, both strategically and operationally.
+One of the challenges is to put into writing, exactly what the organization seeks, both strategically and operationally.

 This documentation is most effective when stratified in terms of policies, procedures and instructions.